Need a new monitor for the PlayStation 5 or the Xbox Series X that will take advantage of your console’s mighty hardware?

 Keep in mind that not all 1080p 144Hz gaming monitors necessarily support the 1080p 120Hz mode on consoles.

-Luckily, the Gigabyte G24F2 and G27F2, which are among the most popular budget monitors for PC gaming, also support 120Hz on the PS5 and Xbox consoles.
+Luckily, the BenQ EX240, which is among the most popular budget monitors for PC gaming, also supports 120Hz on the PS5 and Xbox consoles.

 It offers vibrant colors and fast response time speed for an immersive and responsive gaming experience.